HauntedBees/Uprooted2D/README.md

 If you don't want to or cannot install Paint.NET, you can edit the image files in any old image editor.
 They're images.

 ### images
 For pretty much every file in the **pdn** directory, just copy the main layer into a new file, scale it by 400% (using _nearest neighbor_ scaling) and then save it as a PNG with the same name in the **img** directory.
-For map files, copy the red/transparent layer into a new file, scale it to 1/16 its original size, then save that as a PNG with the sam name in the **collision** directory.
+For map files, copy the red/transparent layer into a new file, scale it to 1/16 its original size, then save that as a PNG with the same name in the **collision** directory.
 ### worldmap/collisions.js
 run ``gulp buildcollisions`` any time a file in the **collision** directory is added/changed/removed. currently the output file needs to have the last comma and the closing ``};`` manually removed and added respectively.
 ### main game